daurnimator/lpeg_patterns/README.md

 ## Use cases

-  - Strict validatation of user input
+  - Strict validation of user input
   - Searching free-form input